 Futu Announces Third Quarter 2022 Unaudited Financial Results

-/EIN News/ -- HONG KONG, Nov.
-21, 2022 (GLOBE NEWSWIRE) -- Futu Holdings Limited (“Futu” or the “Company”) (Nasdaq: FUTU), a leading tech-driven online brokerage and wealth management platform, today announced its unaudited financial results for the third quarter ended September 30, 2022.
+HONG KONG, Nov.
+21, 2022 (GLOBE NEWSWIRE) -- Futu Holdings Limited ("Futu" or the "Company") FUTU, a leading tech-driven online brokerage and wealth management platform, today announced its unaudited financial results for the third quarter ended September 30, 2022.

 Third Quarter 2022 Operational Highlights